 Who is the class for?

-Pilates can be enjoyed by everyone, whether they’re complete beginners, or have been practicing for years.
+Pilates can be enjoyed by everyone, whether they’re complete beginners, or have been practising for years.
 All the exercises can be adapted to the needs of each individual, so don’t be afraid to give it a go.
 Pregnant women can also enjoy the workout, although you should speak to your doctor or midwife first, just to be safe.